newrelic/newrelic-php-agent/docs/development.md

 The PHP agent API allows you to extend the functionality of the PHP agent.
 The agent API is included by default with your installation, so no additional configuration is required to use the agent.

-Among other things, you can use the API to customize your app name collect errors; record custom attributes, custom events, and custom metrics; and enable or disable browser monitoring.
-For an introduction to this API, see Guide to [PHP agent API](https://docs.newrelic.com/docs/agents/php-agent/api-guides/guide-using-php-agent-api).
+Among other things, you can use the API to customize your app name; collect errors; record custom attributes, custom events, and custom metrics; and enable or disable browser monitoring.
+For an introduction to this API, see our guide to the [PHP agent API](https://docs.newrelic.com/docs/agents/php-agent/api-guides/guide-using-php-agent-api).

 ## Troubleshooting

-If you are having issues with the PHP Agent, our [troubleshooting](https://docs.newrelic.com/docs/agents/php-agent/troubleshooting) is a great start to look for an answer.
+If you are having issues with the PHP Agent, our [troubleshooting](https://docs.newrelic.com/docs/agents/php-agent/troubleshooting) guide is a great starting point.